 At times during the summer, you may want to have someone visit you at camp.
 Visitors are free to meet you at the Main Office, but are not allowed in camp without prior approval of one of the camp directors.
 If you are considering having family or friends visit you at camp, please schedule these visits during your days off.

 Staff are permitted to leave camp on the day their contracts end AFTER all work has been completed.
-For staff leaving camp on August 10 or August 26, we will provide a bus ride to Chicago’s O’Hare Airport.
+For staff leaving camp on the last day of camp or the last day of Koolanu Family Camp, we will provide a bus ride to Chicago’s O’Hare Airport.
 This bus generally does not depart until after 2:00pm.
 If you are going to arrange a flight for either of those days, please DO NOT book a flight until after 8:00pm.
 We suggest spending the night in Chicago and flying the next day whenever possible.

-We will be able to assist staff with rides to nearby bus terminals and train stations.
+We will be able to assist staff with rides to nearby bus terminals and train stations for other dates.

 Staff, including Junior Counselors, should not assume that they will be able to get rides to Minneapolis, St. Paul, or Chicago on the camper buses.
 There is extremely limited space on these buses.
 We suggest making alternative travel arrangements.